How can I arrange a consultation?

 Where are you currently working?

-I have been working at Skins & Needles in Leicester for over 10 years now.
+I currently work in the UK, at Dragons Forge Tattoo Studio in Leicester.
+Previously I have worked at a couple of other studios.
 Also in the past I have worked at tattoo conventions.
 At the moment I am not planning to work any more conventions but may consider it for the right convention in the future.

 Do you design custom artwork for my tattoo?